A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Introduction

 The estimation bias often appears in the procedure of statistical inference.
-The common examples are shrinkage-type estimations in linear and generalized linear models, and $M$- and $Z$-estimations in nonlinear model, and kernel estimation in nonparametric regression model.
-It is verified by our motivating examples in the next section that when the local estimators is biased (e.g., LASSO estimator), the global estimator by the naive average or the original DC expression cannot achieve $\sqrt n$-consistent and is even divergent for any choice of $N$.
-Thus, bias-correction is crucial in the procedure of aggregation.
-The existing methods use iterative algorithm (see, e.g., Wang et al., 2017) and local bias-correction (see, e.g., Lian, et al., 2018, and Keren and Yang, 2018) to reduce the bias of local estimators and then to control the bias of the global estimator.
-However, the iterative algorithm and the bias-correction for local estimators are computationally complex, and the bias-correction is not sufficient.
+The common examples are shrinkage-type estimations in linear and generalized linear models, $M$- and $Z$-estimations in nonlinear regression model, and kernel estimation in nonparametric regression model.
+It is verified by our motivating examples in the next section that when the local estimator is biased (e.g., LASSO estimator), the global estimator by the naive average or the original DC expression cannot achieve $\sqrt n$-consistent and is even divergent when $N$ is large.
+Thus, bias-correction has been considered in the existing DC literature.
+The most common procedures use iterative algorithm (see, e.g., Wang et al., 2017) and local bias-correction (see, e.g., Lee, et al. 2017; Lian, et al., 2018; and Keren and Yang, 2018) to reduce the bias of local estimators and then to control the bias of the global estimator.
+However, the iterative algorithm and the bias-correction for local estimators are computationally complex, and the resulting bias-correction for global estimation is not sufficient.